 Button downs are generally less formal, so you can get away with undoing the top button of the shirt and leaving the tie loose.

 It’s a great way to look put together but laid back all at the same time.

 3. How to wear a shawl collar cardigan with a blazer or jacket

 One advantage of rocking a shawl collar under a jacket, especially during the really cold winter months, is that it allows you to skip the scarf.

-However, as the gentleman pictured here demonstrates, sometimes letting the collar dip over the jacket’s lapels gives a certain devil-may-care look that can totally work, so use your own discretion.
+However, sometimes letting the collar dip over the jacket’s lapels gives a certain devil-may-care look that can totally work, so use your own discretion.